 Compared to the first three quarters of 2010, worldwide comparable company-operated house profit margins in the first three quarters of 2011 increased by 60 basis points and worldwide comparable company-operated HP-PAR increased by 7.9 percent on a constant U.S. dollar basis, reflecting higher occupancy, rate increases, and the impact of tight cost controls in 2011 at properties in our system, partially offset by higher property-level compensation.
 North American company-operated house profit margins increased by 70 basis points compared to the first three quarters of 2010 reflecting higher occupancy, rate increases, and the impact of tight cost controls, partially offset by increased state unemployment tax rates, lower attrition fees, and higher property-level compensation.
 HP-PAR at those same properties increased by 7.9 percent reflecting higher demand and RevPAR.
-International company-operated house profit margins increased by 50 basis points and HP-PAR at those properties increased by 50 basis points and continued tight property-level cost controls, partially offset by higher property-level cost controls, partially offset by higher property-level cost controls, partially offset by higher property-level compensation and the effects of RevPAR declines in the Middle East.
+International company-operated house profit margins increased by 50 basis points and HP-PAR at those properties increased by 8.1 percent reflecting increased demand and higher RevPAR in most locations and continued tight property-level cost controls, partially offset by higher property-level compensation and the effects of RevPAR declines in the Middle East.